yii-extension/simple-view-bulma/README.md

 ### License

-The simple-app for Yii Packages is free software.
+The simple-view-bulma for Yii Packages is free software.
 It is released under the terms of the BSD License.
 Please see [`LICENSE`](./LICENSE.md) for more information.

 Maintained by [Yii Extension](https://github.com/yii-extension).